 - 6. As at the date of this statement, the Scheme consists of a defined benefit (DB) section and some residual DC assets including money purchase (MP) assets and AVCs.
 The investment management arrangements for each are different, reflecting their different nature. - 7.
 The DB section was closed to new members from 1 October 2002 and to future accrual from 31 December 2020. - 8.
-From 1 January 2021, DC contributions have been paid into a separate Master Trust.
-The Scheme's main DC assets were transferred into this Master Trust on 20 April 2021 and 22 June 2021.
-Additional asset transfers took place in Q3 and Q4 2021 to remove some legacy money purchase assets and AVCs from the Scheme.
-As at the date of this statement, only some residual DC assets remain (as outlined in paragraph 6 above). - 9.
-The Scheme also provided a facility for members to pay AVCs into the Scheme to enhance their benefits at retirement.
-Apart from the residual funds outlined above, these AVC assets were transferred to the Master Trust in 2021.
+From 1 January 2021, DC contributions have been paid into a separate Master Trust and the majority of the DC Section assets were transferred to Master Trust later that year.
+As at the date of this statement, only some residual DC assets remain (as outlined in paragraph 6 above). - The Scheme also provided a facility for members to pay AVCs into the Scheme to enhance their benefits at retirement.
+Apart from the residual assets outlined above, these AVC assets were transferred to the Master Trust in 2021.